The 21st Century of Gerry and Sylvia Anderson- Space 1999 (part 2)The Dark Herald

 Journey to the Far Side of the Sun was at its core a Twilight Zone big twist kind of story and that was getting a little played out by 1969.
-What that 2001 brought to the party was psychedelic weirdness.
-There a was a combination of both hard science and science leaving the building entirely.
+What 2001 brought to the party was psychedelic weirdness.
+There was a combination of both hard science and science leaving the building entirely.
 The movie offered no explicit explanation of what happened to Bowman.
 You had to work it all out for yourself.
 And you never got any explanation of what the monoliths were or who created them or why?
 Eternal mystery was at the heart of 2001.

 By 1975, a turn of the century moon city was looking over-optimistic at best, but Anderson stuck with the setting for a big reason.
-The very name Space 1999 invites a direct comparison to 2001: A Space Odyssey.
+The very name Space 1999 invites direct comparison to 2001: A Space Odyssey.
 Gerry Anderson was telling you what he was trying to do.

 The opening scene of each episode showed Commander Koening against a completely white background off center to the right and then switched to a mirror shot of Doctor Russel against a totally black background while a slow crescendo of fanfare with kettledrums is played.
 Barry Gray’s composition clearly shows a strong influence by Strauss’s Also sprach Zarathustra.